Untrue (album): Production

 Following the release of his self-titled debut album in 2006, Burial began work on a second studio album.
 He felt pressured to follow up Burial and worked several hours a day creating new songs and learning how to use new sound-editing programs.
 He produced various songs that he described as "darker" and "more technical", but scrapped the material because he grew tired of them from the long hours he spent on their production.
 Burial then decided to take a new approach; instead of spending extended periods of time working on individual songs, he sought to "make a glowing, buzzing album, do it really fast; to cheer [himself] up".
 He produced much of Untrue "in the dead of the night", later recalling: "I would sit around waiting for night to fall, wait for summer to end.
 Or I would go out, wait for it to get dark, and then I'd go back and work on it, sort of hypnotise myself."

 Burial produced Untrue using the software Sound Forge.
 He aimed to create songs that reflected his musical preferences, particularly UK hardcore music, while also incorporating "a dose of real life... something people can relate to."
 Burial was particularly motivated to add vocals to the songs on Untrue, influenced by the vocal-based work of producers such as A Guy Called Gerald, Foul Play, and Omni Trio; he cited the "girl-next-door" quality of the vocals in their music as having inspired his own approach to vocal production.
 In the absence of a session vocalist, Burial had friends sing over the phone and used samples of a cappellas, editing individual words to form sentences.
-He also frequently sampled atmospheric sounds such as rain and vinyl hiss, as well as incidental noises taken from a variety of sources, including the video game Metal Gear Solid, Elliot Goldenthal's soundtrack for Alien 3, and the sound of car keys from a Vin Diesel film.
+He also frequently sampled atmospheric sounds such as rain and vinyl hiss, as well as incidental noises taken from a variety of sources, including the video game Metal Gear Solid and the sound of car keys from a Vin Diesel film.